 Live and video inserts recorded the reactions of people on the street, and captured pre-planned events using actors to add to the excitement.
 Footage containing the surprised reaction of diners at McDonald’s restaurants along the route was also included.

 A helicopter flying directly above the bus provided overhead shots and acted as a mid-point for RF signals to be downlinked at BT Tower.
-These signals were then passed to SIS LIVE’s network operations centre (NOC) in Salford, Manchester, to be decoded and then delivered to the Milton Keynes NOC, where they were encoded for streaming.
+These signals were then passed to NEP Connect’s network operations centre (NOC) in Salford, Manchester, to be decoded and then delivered to the Milton Keynes NOC, where they were encoded for streaming.

 Two back-up links via RF links direct to BT Tower and multiple mobile phone back-up solutions were also in place for complete redundancy and a guarantee of continued live coverage and professional picture quality.
-SIS LIVE also used EVS machines to build in a short delay to the live feed in case of any unexpected incident.
+NEP Connect also used EVS machines to build in a short delay to the live feed in case of any unexpected incident.